JimmyDuong00/docs.ottertech/content/1. Projects/🗺 Azure Sentinel Threat Detection and Map.md

 ---
 tags:
   - azure
+  - sentinel
 ---
 ## Project Overview
 As more organizations move toward the cloud, we can utilize Azure Sentinel to help us detect and present this data to enable organizations to effectively respond and remediate incidents in time.

-This lab takes inspiration from Charles Q's Azure [Cloud Detection Lab]( https://cyberwoxacademy.com/azure-cloud-detection-lab-project/) from Cyberwox Academy.
-All credits to Charles and I appreciate his hard work advancing the profession.
+This lab takes inspiration from Charles Q's Azure [Cloud Detection Lab]( https://cyberwoxacademy.com/azure-cloud-detection-lab-project/) from Cyberwox Academy and Josh Madakor's Sentinel Map Project.
+All credits to Charles and Josh I appreciate their hard work advancing the profession.

 >Note: There are some differences in steps since I plan to add extra functionality to the project later on (Allow * on ASG, Honeypot VM).